 The set_data_check command sets the equivalent of a setup or hold timing check between two pins in a design.
-It is commonly used to constrain and report asynchronous interfaces.
-This command should be used by expert users.
+For example, this constraint can be used to report timing on asynchronous interfaces.
+This command is ignored by the implementation tools and must only be used for timing reporting purposes, typically by expert users.